xibodevelopment/backupwordpress/readme.txt

 Important: By default BackUpWordPress backs up everything in your site root as well as your database, this includes any non WordPress folders that happen to be in your site root.
 This does mean that your backup directory can get quite large.

-**What if I want to back up my site to another destination?**

-BackUpWordPress Pro supports Dropbox, Google Drive, Amazon S3, Rackspace, Azure, DreamObjects and FTP/SFTP.
-Check it out here: [https://bwp.hmn.md](http://bwp.hmn.md/?utm_source=wordpress-org&utm_medium=plugin-page&utm_campaign=freeplugin "BackUpWordPress Homepage")

 **How do I restore my site from a backup?**

 You need to download the latest backup file either by clicking download on the backups page or via `FTP`. `Unzip` the files and upload all the files to your server overwriting your site.
 You can then import the database using your hosts database management tool (likely `phpMyAdmin`).

-See this guide for more details - [How to restore from backup](https://bwp.hmn.md/support-center/restore-backup/ "Go to support center").

 **Does BackUpWordPress back up the backups directory?**